freenas/freenas-docs/userguide/install.rst

   archived reporting graphs will be lost during the upgrade.

-* **UFS is no longer supported.** If your data currently resides on **one** UFS-formatted disk, create a ZFS volume using **other** disks after the upgrade, then use the instructions in :ref:`Import Disk` to mount the UFS-formatted disk and copy the data to the ZFS volume.
+* **UFS is no longer supported.** If your data currently resides on **one** UFS-formatted disk, create a ZFS pool using **other** disks after the upgrade, then use the instructions in :ref:`Import Disk` to mount the UFS-formatted disk and copy the data to the ZFS pool.
 With only one disk, back up its data to another system or media before the upgrade, format the disk as ZFS after the upgrade, then restore the backup.
-If the data currently resides on a UFS RAID of disks, it is not possible to directly import that data to the ZFS volume.
-Instead, back up the data before the upgrade, create a ZFS volume after the upgrade, then restore the data from the backup.
+If the data currently resides on a UFS RAID of disks, it is not possible to directly import that data to the ZFS pool.
+Instead, back up the data before the upgrade, create a ZFS pool after the upgrade, then restore the data from the backup.

 * **The VMware Tools VMXNET3 drivers are no longer supported**.